Sex: From Sparklers to Fireworks in the Bedroom

-According to marriage experts, there are probably more fireworks going on outside the bedroom than inside.
+Are there more fireworks going on outside the bedroom than inside?
+Probably, say marriage experts.

 Data collected from the 2014 General Social Survey indicates that married couples have sex approximately 58 times a year.
 If you are under 30, however, it’s around 111 times.
 Approximately 15 percent of married couples haven’t made love with their spouse in the last six months to a year.

 In a TEDx talk, therapist Michele Weiner-Davis describes this phenomenon as the sex-starved marriage.
 It’s a marriage where one spouse is longing for more touch and passion and the other is thinking, “What is the big deal, it’s just sex?”

 “When disconnect happens in a marriage, intimacy on all levels goes out the window,” says Weiner-Davis, whose life work is to help resurrect flat-lined marriages.
 “These couples are the ones who have stopped laughing at each other’s jokes, sitting next to each other on the couch, holding hands or looking into each other’s eyes.”